jamwt/idempotent-workpool/README.md

 The default log level is `INFO`, but you can also set it to `ERROR` for even fewer logs.

+## Performance and overhead

+The idempotent workpool is designed to be lightweight and to minimize overhead.
+However, Convex does not yet support a table triggering mechanism, so the chattiness of communication between jobs and the pool manager is non-zero.

+As Convex ships more optimized system primitives, this implementation will be updated to reduce the overhead of the management of the pool accordingly.

 ## Telemetry

 The `stats()` method returns a `Stats` object containing information about the